Workday/canvas-kit/CREATING_COMPOUND_COMPONENTS.md

 }
 ```

 Models aren't very complicated so far.
-We have a single `open` state property and an `open`, `close`, and `toggle` events we can fire on a model.
+We have a single `open` state property and an `open`, `close`, and `toggle` events we can send to the model.
 So far using the model might look like this:

 ```tsx
 const Test = () => {